 Type of Application

 A tribocontact is a point where two materials meet that either slide or roll against one another.
-The materials that are in contact, load, speed, and duty cycle should be considered when choosing a lubricant.
+The materials that are in contact, temperature, load, speed, and duty cycle should be considered when choosing a lubricant.

 Health and Safety